 See a flotilla of six historic ships on the San Francisco waterfront.

-The Hyde Street Pier is a floating museum, with a fleet of six 19th century ships.
-An entrance fee is required to do a self-guided tour of four of the six ships.
+The Hyde Street Pier is a floating museum with a fleet of six 19th century ships.
+An entrance fee is required to do a self-guided tour of four of these six ships.

-The Hyde Street Pier was originally a ferry terminal, constructed in 1922 to transport people across the Bay to Sausalito and Berkeley in Marin County, before the completion of the Golden Gate Bridge in 1937.
+The Hyde Street Pier was originally a ferry terminal, constructed in 1922 to transport people across the Bay to Sausalito and Berkeley, before the completion of the Golden Gate Bridge in 1937.

 10 best things about the Hyde Street Pier